Athletes Breaking Bad

 About the Author(s)

-John C. Lamothe is an assistant professor of humanities and communication at Embry-Riddle Aeronautical University in Daytona Beach, Florida.
+John C. Lamothe is an associate professor of humanities and communication at Embry-Riddle Aeronautical University in Daytona Beach, Florida.
 He has written and spoken widely about a variety of issues related to athletics.

 Donna J. Barbie is an associate dean of the College of Arts and Sciences and professor of humanities and communication at Embry-Riddle Aeronautical University in Daytona Beach, Florida.
 She has written about celebrity and cultural studies.